Funding Policy for Graduate Studies

 Students Beyond the Funded Cohort

-Students in years 5 and 6 of enrolment in the PhD program are not within the funded cohort and are therefore not eligible for University of Toronto Fellowship funding.
-However, since these students are within the time limit of six years for completion of their degree, they are eligible for other types of funding.
+Students in Years 5 and 6 of enrolment in the PhD program are outside the funded cohort and are therefore not eligible for University of Toronto Fellowship funding.
+However, since these students are within the SGS time limit of six years for completion of their degree, they are eligible for other types of funding.

-• In case of full-time students, the Department offers Teaching Assistantships based on the subsequent appointment provisions of the Collective Agreement between the University of Toronto and CUPE 3902 Unit 1 to support students’ progress towards completion of their degrees.
+- For full-time students, the Department offers Teaching Assistantships / Course Instructorships based on the subsequent appointment provisions of the Collective Agreement between the University of Toronto and CUPE 3902 Unit 1 to support students’ progress towards completion of their degrees.

-• Students who demonstrate satisfactory progress through the program may be eligible for a Doctoral Completion Award (DCA) or other restricted departmental awards to which they must apply in the Summer Term of year four.
+- Students who demonstrate satisfactory progress through the program may be eligible for a Doctoral Completion Award (DCA) or other restricted departmental awards to which they must apply in the Summer Term of Year 4 and Year 5.